Last Updated: May 3, 2019

-Summer is officially upon us and for many of us, that means fun family vacations.
-However, these vacations can turn stressful for caregivers who are traveling with a loved one with Alzheimer’s disease.
+Summer is just around the corner and for many of us, that means fun family vacations.
+These vacations can turn stressful, however, for caregivers who are traveling with a parent or senior loved one with Alzheimer’s disease.

 Although it can be overwhelming, foresight and proper preparation make it possible.
 Learn more from these caregiver tips for traveling with Alzheimer’s.

-Here are 10 ways caregivers can lessen the stress of traveling with someone who has Alzheimer’s and still keep your summer plans:
+Once you decide you can make the trip safely, here are 10 ways caregivers can lessen the stress of traveling with a loved one who has Alzheimer’s:

 2. Be sure your loved one is wearing an identification bracelet.

 This is especially important for seniors who may wander.
 If you do not have an ID bracelet for them, put their name on their clothing and be sure they have your number and a list of medical conditions in their wallet.

 3. Carry important documents and medications with you.

 These documents should include emergency contact information, a list of current food allergies, medications and physician information.
 Also, have your travel itinerary and insurance information readily available.

 4. Consider hiring a medical transport service.